-This author's research led to the conclusion that to address "The Legend" and/or the limited work actually done by Williams on the design of the U.S. Carbine alone
+This author's research led me to the conclusion that to present "The Legend" and/or his limited contributions to the design of the U.S. Carbine alone

-Williams was indirectly responsible for one of the key components used in the design and development of the U.S. Carbines.
+Williams was indirectly responsible for one of the key components used in the design and development of the U.S. Carbine.
 This one component was part of a basic

 Inevitably some people will choose to believe the legend regardless of the facts.
-One of the more interesting things I've found during my work are the myths of the
+One of the more interesting things I found during my research are the myths of the

 This research is presented in six parts